Application Available: September 1

 DNP students needing financial assistance are eligible for the following aid:

 - Federal financial aid as well as private education loans.
 Private loans are available from various lending institutions (e.g. banks, credit unions, etc.).
 The university is prohibited by federal law from recommending any particular private loans to certificate program students, but we encourage you to shop competitively before choosing a particular private loan to help meet educational expenses.
 The interest rates on these loans vary, as do other terms and conditions.
-Click here to download the Office of Student Financial Services Private Loan Lender Form.
+Click here for more information about loans.

 - Nurse Faculty Loan Program (NFLP) is a loan-cancellation program funded by the Health Resources and Services Administration (HRSA) Bureau of Health Professions.
 This program allows nursing schools to provide financial loans to students enrolled in advanced degree nursing programs and who intend to teach in a nursing program after graduation.
 This is not a need-based loan program; however, students must complete a FAFSA.
 For more information, visit UT Financial and Administrative Services - Nursing Faculty Loan Services page.